ontodev/droid/README.md

         $ sudo systemctl enable droid

-5. DROID's log can be configured to be written to a particular file using the directive `:log-file` in `config.edn`.
+5. DROID's log can be configured to be written to a particular file using the parameter `:log-file` in `config.edn`.
 If this is not set, DROID will output log statements to STDERR.
 In the latter case, you may monitor them using the `journalctl` command as follows:

         $ sudo journalctl -f -u droid.service

+## Troubleshooting

+### Inspecting the log

+It is often possible to identify and resolve issues by inspecting DROID's log file.
+The location of the file can be configured using the parameter `:log-file` in `config.edn`.
+If `:log-file` is not set (or set to `nil`), then DROID's log can be viewed using the command:

+        $ sudo journalctl -f -u droid.service

+Otherwise if `:log-file` is set to a particular file, then the log can be opened in your favourite text editor and inspected, or it can be followed using `tail`:

+        $ tail -f LOG_FILE

+### Logging levels

+By default, DROID is set to log only information, warning, and error messages.
+Sometimes, however, it can be useful for troubleshooting certain errors to enable more verbose logging.
+This behaviour can be controlled using DROID's configuration file `config.edn`.
+To do so, edit the file and set the parameter `:log-level` to `:debug`.

+DROID can also be configured to be even _less_ verbose by setting the logging level to `:warn`, `:error`, or `:critical`, though this is not recommended.
+For normal operation it is recommended to set the logging level to `:info`, and to use the `:debug` setting for troubleshooting as the need arises.

+**Note that after making changes to `config.edn`, the DROID server must be restarted.** If you have set up DROID as a `systemd` service, it can be reatarted by running:

+        $ sudo systemctl restart droid